 If you have a digital photo file and the right printer, all you need is edible paper and edible ink.
 The earliest edible papers were made from rice, but now a variety of icing papers and frosting sheets are available.
 Non-toxic, edible inks print the photo onto these sheets with beautiful color – do not under any circumstances use regular ink!
 The sheets are designed to dissolve when placed on a moist surface – like the top of a frosted cake – making the photo look like it was printed directly onto your treat.

 • Rainbows of color.
-No matter what other decorating methods you choose, color is an easy way to create eye-catching designs on cakes and cupcakes.
+No matter what other edible cake decorating methods you use, color is an easy way to create eye-catching designs on desserts and cupcakes.
 A word to the wise: soft gel pastes are the best choice for mixing color, as the amount of liquid contained in regular food coloring will affect the consistency of icing or fondant.
 Powdery shimmer dusts are a fun way to add sparkle, and luster sprays and foils can provide a metallic sheen.

-Some bakeries also use airbrushing systems, which allow you to add different layers, accents and dimensions of color to icing or fondant.
+Some bakeries also use airbrushing systems to decorate cakes, which allow you to add different layers, accents and dimensions of color to icing or fondant.
 At home, this might be an easier trick: adding a clear, alcohol-based liquid like vodka to gel paste creates a paint that can be applied by hand to fondant cakes with food-safe brushes.
 The alcohol evaporates but allows for a smooth mixture that creates beautiful designs.

 • Getting in shape.
 Shaped and sculpted decorations transform sweet treats into edible works of art.
 Materials such as fondant, modeling chocolate, marzipan, and gum paste can be used to sculpt flowers, animals, people, and an abundance of other shapes.